-Based on the April 2010 DEFAC revenue forecast, fiscal 2010 general fund revenues were budgeted to see a 2.9% increase over fiscal 2009 to \$3.24 billion.
+Based on the September 2009 DEFAC revenue forecast, fiscal 2010 general fund revenues were budgeted to see a 0.2% decline over fiscal 2009 to \$3.143 billion.
 The 2010 budgetary general fund operating budget totals \$3.09 billion, an 8.1% decrease from the previous year.
-When including grants-in-aid appropriations of \$35.4 million, total appropriations increase to \$3.127 billion, a decline of 8.3% over fiscal 2009.
-The appropriation is within the state's constitutional limit of 98% of estimated revenues.
-Estimates have fiscal 2010 with an unencumbered cash balance of \$170.5 million, significantly higher than the \$8.4 million in fiscal 2010.
-The budget reserve fund remains fully funded at \$186.4 million, or 5% of budget.
-The budget reserve fund (rainy day fund) was established in 1980, and it has never been tapped.
+When including grants-in-aid appropriations of \$35.4 million, total appropriations increase to \$3.127 billion, an 8.3% decline over fiscal 2009 levels.
+The appropriation is within the state's constitutional limit of 98% of estimated revenues and unencumbered cash, and estimates have the appropriation at \$32.6 million at fiscal year-end 2010.

-Steps taken on the revenue side include state plans to use \$155 million of stimulus money (from the total \$232.8 million American Recovery and Reinvestment Act of 2009 funding designation for 2010); increasing certain tax revenues, including personal income, franchise, estate, cigarette, gross receipts, public utility, and tax amnesty taxes (effective either Jan.
-1, 2009, or Jan.
-1, 2010) to generate an additional \$196.1 million, including sports lottery money totaling \$53.0 million; and the reallocation of special fund revenues (primarily from the transportation trust fund and open space fund) to total \$43 million, as well as several smaller initiatives.
-In fiscal 2011, American Recovery and Reinvestment Act of 2009 funding is expected to total \$123.5 million; it is designated for Medicaid and education.
-No additional American Recovery and Reinvestment Act of 2009 funding is expected after 2011.
+Between fiscals 2009 and 2010, the state took significant measures to bridge the \$800 million budget gap for the fiscal 2010 budget.
+Officials have taken several measures, to date, for revenues and expenditures, which have almost allowed the state to eliminate the budgetary gap.
+On the revenue side, the state plans to use \$155.0 million of stimulus money -- from the \$232.8 million American Recovery & Reinvestment Act of 2009 funding designation for 2010 -- to increase certain tax revenues -- including personal income, franchise, estate, cigarette, gross receipts public utility, and tax amnesty taxes -- effective either Jan.
+1, 2009 or 2010, to generate an additional \$196.1 million, including sports lottery money totaling \$53.0 million, and reallocate special fund revenues, primarily from the transportation trust fund and open space funds, of \$43.0 million, as well as several smaller initiatives.
+In fiscal 2011, American Recovery & Reinvestment Act of 2009 funding, designated for Medicaid and education, should total \$123.5 million.
+Officials do not expect any additional American Recovery & Reinvestment Act of 2009 funding, designated for Medicaid and education, should total \$123.5 million.

-On the expenditure side, the state was able to achieve budgetary reductions through the elimination of 485 positions through attrition and the deauthorization of more than 500 positions during the year, reducing consulting costs by 10.0%, including 2.5% pay cuts and ongoing hiring reviews and spending controls.
+On the expenditure side, the state was able to achieve budgetary reductions totaling \$348 million.
+Achieving these reductions included the elimination of 485 positions through attrition and the deauthorization of more than 500 additional positions during the year, the reduction of consulting costs by 10.0%, the cutting of pay by 2.5%, and the ongoing hiring reviews and spending controls.
 At the same time, the state looked for opportunities for shared services.
-To that end, several departments were slated for elimination and/or consolidation, including the department of finance.
-After careful consideration and acknowledgement of the additional attention required for the additional lottery revenues stemming from table gaming, however, the state will maintain the department.
+To that end, the state eliminated the department of finance; but it will maintain the department's key functions.
+The September 2009 DEFAC session remains conservative with its revenue projections, and it is estimating revenue increases of 2.4% for fiscal 2011 and 4.7% for fiscal 2012.